Login

 Uniform State Waterway Marking System

-This system was originally intended for use by states on lakes and inland waterways that weren&#;t covered by nautical charts.
-The buoys used in the Uniform State Waterway Marking System (USWMS) used colors, shapes and marking patterns that differed greatly from the U.S. Aids to Navigation System (ATONS).
+Initially intended for lakes and inland waterways not covered by nautical charts, the Uniform State Waterway Marking System (USWMS) utilized a distinctly different color and shape scheme compared to the U.S. Aids to Navigation System (ATONS).

-• The old USWMS black port side channel markers are now GREEN can buoys.
+• The previous USWMS black port side markers are now known as GREEN can buoys.

-• The old USWMS red starboard side channel markers are now red NUN buoys.
+• The older USWMS red starboard side markers have transitioned to red NUN buoys.

-• The old USWMS red and white vertically striped buoys have been replaced by one of the following: a red or green channel marker directing safe passage, an orange and white regulatory marker, or a red and black isolated danger marker.
+• Formerly, red and white vertically striped buoys are replaced by red or green channel markers for safe passage, orange and white regulatory markers, or red and black isolated danger markers.

 Lateral Aids

-• Portside buoys are numbered with odd numbers.
+• Portside buoys transition to black rather than green and are marked with odd numbers.

 Other State Aids